 Considering we live in an age where bloggers are sitting front row at Fashion Week, it’s not shocking that more and more women wondering how to start a blog of their own.
 Of course, how to become successful and how to actually make money blogging is its own beast—it’s easy to write about shoes and skirts, but when it comes to the technical stuff it takes serious smarts—but you have to start somewhere.
-That said, we’ve rounded up the 10 best free blog sites that’ll help you on your path.
+To help you figure out how to start a blog for free, we’ve rounded up the 10 best free blog sites that’ll get you on your path.

 It’s free to start a blog here, and you’ll be able to choose from several gorgeous themes.
 You can also upgrade to their premium package and receive your own domain name.